gordonbanderson/silverstripe-cricket-blog/README.md

+# Cricket Blog
+Content based module that introduces several content types for the purposes of creating a cricket related website based on the SilverStripe blog module.

 # SilverStripe Module Starter

 A starter kit that has everything you need to get underway with a new module for [SilverStripe v4][silverstripe].